zivlakmilos/magicbook/README.md

 magicbook build
 ```

+- `--config` allows you to specify the relative path to a configuration file
 - `--prod` adds fingerprints to all assets.
 - `--watch` will continously monitor files for changes and recompile